Skip to content

 Hook function

-In the writing of client code, we often need to process and fine-tune the request and response, and we can use the hook function to handle it conveniently.
+When writing of client code, we often need to process and fine-tune the request and response, so we can use the hook function to handle it conveniently.
 Three common hook functions have been defined in Client the class

 class Client: